elo-enterprises/lab-notebooks/printer/system-assembly--repair.md

 * [Troubleshooting - Layer Shifts](troubleshooting-issues.md#layer-shifts)

 ### [Part 2 – 10.
 Installing the Support Brackets](http://www.support.modix3d.com/support-brackets/)
-* Fast, easy assembly, no known issues.
+* Fast, easy assembly.
+* Issues:
-* Revisited this step when tightening screws, careful to use right angle squares.
+  * I revisited this step when tightening screws in Part 2 Step 15, careful to use right angle squares.
+Slight imperfections in the angles can make the printer less accurate.
-* Note - quantities of T-Nuts and 5M 12mm Screws are not accurate in the instructions.
+  * Quantities of T-Nuts and 5M 12mm Screws are not accurate in the instructions.

 ### [Part 2 – Step 11.
 Installing the Decorative Panels](http://www.support.modix3d.com/decorative-panels/)
 * Fast, easy assembly.